Gen-zero/sadhanaboard/DEPLOYMENT.md

 1. Create a new project on Railway
 2. Connect your GitHub repository
 3. Railway will automatically detect it's a Node.js project
-4. Add environment variables from your `.env.production` file
+4. Add environment variables from your `.env` file
 5. Set up a PostgreSQL database plugin or use an external database
 6. Deploy the service